fowler13ian/info500.final.project/README.md

 The *final_project.html* will render if the __"make"__ command is entered into the terminal

 The __"make clean"__ command will remove all contents of the __output__ folder and the rendered report

-### Operating the Container

-The repository includes a *Dockerfile* and instructions to fetch an image from *DockerHub* that will allow for the automatic generation of the report through a containerized Ubuntu system.

-Entering the __"make final_report/INFO550_FinalProject_IanFowler.html"__ command into the terminal will automatically generate the *INFO550_FinalProject_IanFowler.html* report in the __final_report__ folder

-Additionally, the __"make project_image"__ command will build a replica of the image from *DockerHub* on your local computer **NOTE: this step is not necessary to automatically build the report**